 Generally speaking, when the economy isn't doing well, demand tends to be lower.
 This is because for COEs to be in demand, people need to be buying cars.
 During bad economic times, fewer people do.
 Singapore is currently experiencing a slowdown in economic growth, and the value of the Singapore dollar has fallen.
 With a weaker dollar in Singapore, imported cars become less affordable, which would tend to have a negative effect on car sales -- and demand for COEs.

 Interest rates play a role in this regard as well.
 Due to high car prices, the majority of Singaporeans take out car loans to buy their vehicles.
 When interest rates are high, people are disincentivized to take out loans, which has a negative effect on car sales and demand for COEs.
-At present, interest rates in Singapore are still quite low.
-However, they are expected to increase in the coming months, which, combined with a slowing Singapore economy and uncertainty about global economic conditions, may depress car sales and COE demand.

 Table C: Ratio of Demand to Supply of COEs

 |Year||COE Quota||Bids||Ratio of Bids to Quota|

 Another factor that can affect demand for COEs is the passage of new government regulations, such as emission standards.
 For example, Singapore has implemented more stringent and extensive emission standards under the new Vehicular Emissions Scheme (VES) that will take effect in 2018.
 These regulations, which will impose tax surcharges on more models and disqualify more from tax rebates than previously, will apply upward pressure on overall car prices.
 Higher car prices tend to have a negative effect on car sales and COE demand.
 We saw this happen in 2018 as COE premiums dropped throughout the year as buyers waited to see how much further premiums would decline.